AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-qualified-people-in-a-smart-campaign.md

 ---
 # View Qualified People in a Smart Campaign {#view-qualified-people-in-a-smart-campaign}

-View people who qualify to go through the flow when you run a smart campaign.
+View people who qualify to go through the flow when you run a Smart Campaign.

-1. In your smart campaign, click on Schedule.
-In the Smart List Status, click on the first link.
+1. In your Smart Campaign, click the **[!UICONTROL Schedule]** tab.
+In the Smart List Status, click the first link.

 ![](assets/qualifedpeople-hands.png)

 >[!NOTE]
 >
->Trigger smart campaigns do not display qualified people, since they run based on live events.
+>Trigger Campaigns do not display qualified people, since they run based on live events.

-1. The **Qualified People** tab lists the people who qualify to go through the flow when the campaign runs.
+1. The **[!UICONTROL Qualified People]** tab lists the people who qualify to go through the flow when the campaign runs.

    ![](assets/qualifiedpeople-tab.png)